 Overview of Payroll in Switzerland

-Swiss Payroll is a complex field with lots of laws and regulations.
-This one day course gives you a deeper insight to Swiss Payroll.
-It is an extremely practical course which deals with all of the issues, which are important to anyone either working in, or responsible for, the payroll function.
-The course covers all of the essentials rules in the operation of cantonal tax, social security and pension obligations.
-It outlines the rights and obligations of both employers and employees.
+The course covers all of the essential rules in the operation of taxes and social insurance, it outlines the rights and obligations of both employers and employees.
 It uses clear examples to illustrate many of the points raised.

 Who is this course for?